ctrabold/ctrabold.github.io/_posts/2015-03-20-challenges-in-cambodia.md

 The next talk about _Continuous Delivery_ is already in the planning at the _[DevOps Meetup Singapore](http://www.meetup.com/DevOps-Singapore/)_!

 ## DevOps Hunting Mountain Cats in Singapore

 Feels great to be back in this amazing city!
 Goosebumps.

-Visiting Singapore always reminds me of my bicicly trip where I arrived in Singapore 2010 from Germany.
+Visiting Singapore always reminds me of my bicycle trip where I arrived in Singapore 2010 coming from Germany.

 Meeting my colleagues from the ThoughtWorks Singapore Office is also very nice.